10 Materials and waste emission factors

 If the composition of waste is known, use the specific emission factors for each waste stream based on kilograms of waste produced.

 We generated emission factors for each waste category, following a simplification of the IPCC First Order Decay model.
+In the implemented workflow, we first derive decomposable degradable organic carbon (DDOC), then convert that DDOC into potential methane, and finally adjust for oxidation and gas recovery to estimate net methane emitted.

-\[ \begin{aligned} \text{emission factor} (\text{kg}\,\mathrm{CO_2e}\,\text{t}^{-1}) &= {} \\ &\mathrm{DOC} \times \mathrm{DOC_f} \times F \times \mathrm{MCF} \\ &\times \text{conversion} \times (1 - \text{oxidation}) \times (1 - \text{recovery}) \times \mathrm{GWP} \end{aligned} \]
+\[ \begin{aligned} \mathrm{CH4_{net}} &= \mathrm{CH4_{potential}} \times (1 - \text{oxidation}) \times (1 - \text{recovery}) \end{aligned} \]

 Where: